 - In a separate large mixing bowl, whisk together the flour and baking powder.

 - Gradually add the flour mixture to the egg mixture while mixing on a low speed.
 Scrape the sides of the bowl so there are no pockets of dry flour.
-The batter will be pretty thick.
+(The batter will look pretty thick at this point, which is normal.)

 - Pour two-thirds of the cake batter into the prepared baking pan.

 - To make the chocolate cake, add the cocoa powder, espresso powder, and milk to the remaining one-third cake batter in the mixing bowl.
-Mix until it’s fully combined, scraping the sides of the bowl too.
+Mix until it’s fully combined, scraping the sides of the bowl.

 - Pour the chocolate cake batter on top of the light-colored cake batter, and drag the blade of a knife through the mixture to swirl the two colors together.
 This will create the marbled effect with the two colored cake batters.
 Be careful not to swirl the batter too much, or you’ll lose the contrast between the light and dark batters.